Dual Diagnosis Treatment Salem, IL

 Bond County Health Department Prairie Counseling Center - 29.0 miles from Salem, IL

-Bond County Health Department Prairie Counseling Center is a dual-diagnosis treatment center in Greenville, IL that offers treatment services for substance use and mental health disorders that include dependent personality disorder as well as thought disorders.
+Bond County Health Department Prairie Counseling Center is a dual diagnosis treatment center in Greenville, IL that provides treatment services for mental health and substance use disorders that include BPD as well as bulimia.

 Address: 1520 South 4th Street, Greenville, IL 62246 in Bond County